mwrnd/innova2_flex_xcku15p_notes/README.md

 #### Enable JTAG Access to the XCKU15P

 The Innova-2's ConnectX-5 firmware and FPGA Factory/Flex Image communicate to prevent JTAG access to the FPGA Configuration Memory outside of `innova2_flex_app`.
 JTAG must be enabled in `innova2_flex_app` before using JTAG.
-Note that if your Innova-2 already has up-to-date Factory and Flex images that work with `innova2_flex_app` (notice the `FPGA image version: 0xc1` below) then proceed to [Loading User a Image](#loading-a-user-image).
+If your Innova-2 already has up-to-date Factory and Flex images that work with `innova2_flex_app` (notice the `FPGA image version: 0xc1` below) then proceed to [Loading User a Image](#loading-a-user-image).
 Press `99`-Enter to exit `innova2_flex_app`.

 ```Shell
 sudo mst start